dahak-metagenomics/dahak/CONTRIBUTING.md

 git push origin :my-branch-name  # delete the branch on GitHub (your fork)
 ```

-## I have a dataset that I'd like to contribute to the project
+## I have a dataset to contribute to the project

 Great!
 A big part of this project is benchmarking tools to determine when and
 how we should use them.
 Datasets with interesting composition help us uncover